reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

 ## Troubleshootings
 - Install Audio Compatibility Patch for processing all audio outputs.
 - If encounter bootloop, delete /data/adb/modules/MotoWaves/system/etc/public.libraries.txt.
 - If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
 It will be working fine after reboot.
 - If you uninstalling acdb, then you have to reinstall this module.

 ## Attention!
+- Using together with Moto Dolby, will break waves.proc_twks.
 - Always make nandroid backup before install or updating version, these are just experiments!

-- I only test this on my Redmi 4A rolex AOSP Android 10.
-Android 11 or other devices may not work.
+- Android 11 maybe working, maybe not, maybe bootloop.

-- Please open issues with logcat if you got problems.
-Don't report anything without logcat!
+- Don't report anything without logcats!

-- Special thanks to @guitardedhero and all people that helped and tested my modules.
+- Special thanks to all people that helped and tested my modules.

 ## Download
 - Link bellow at "Releases".